Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_13_list.rst

 .. infonote::

-    *split()* function:
+    *split()* **function**:

     The *split()* function parameter is a character or text that we want to use as a separator.
-If a separator is not specified, a space ' ' is assumed as default.
+If a separator is not specified, a space ``' '`` is assumed as default.

     :code:`"1234 56".split() -> ["1234", "56"]`

-    :code:`"1234,6".split(',') -> ["1234", "56"]`
+    :code:`"1234,56".split(',') -> ["1234", "56"]`

     The result of the *split()* function is a string list.
-The number of shorter strings we get as a result depends on the number and layout of the separator characters in the argument string.
+The number of shorter strings we get as a result depends on the number and layout of the separator characters in the starting string.
 For example, if the text contains only one separator somewhere in the middle, we will get two shorter strings.
 Each new appearance of the separator character can produce one string more in the resulting list (if it really separates some part of the starting string from the rest of the text).

     :code:`"1;23;456;7".split(';') -> ["1", "23", "456", "7"]`